June 24, 2012

 It is a little risky to write about ex-boyfriends but after meeting up with one today, I feel like it is incredibly timely and appropriate.
-I also write this to have no disrespect to my husband Arnold who stole my heart over 10 years ago and is the best of them all!
 To be honest I don’t even remember all of the guys I dated.
 There have been some wonderful ones and ones that latest an hour.
 But I would be lying if I did not believe that all exes had a purpose in my life…some had incredible impacts on me.
 Below is a tribute to the ones that I probably cannot ever forget and ones that had an impact on who I am today:

 Jimmy C.: Let’s start with Jimmy.
 Even today when I see Jimmy I harass him for being the first person I ever went “steady with” even though it was only for a few weeks.
 We had both just turned 13 and all I can remember was his swim meets and him riding his bike all the way to my house and then having it stolen.
 To this day, he still asks for me to buy him a bike.

 Michael R.: I am not sure if Michael and I ever really dated.
 We were always dating others when the other was not.
 It never worked out but he really should have been a boyfriend.
 He was a best friend for sure and someone who always made me smile.

 Ryan M.: When Ryan asked me to be a friend on Facebook a few months ago, I have to admit I was a little shocked.
 I hadn’t seen or talked to him in years.
 He was my first serious, long-term boyfriend and even though it should have been outlawed, we shared so much cool stuff together.
 I loved our hours on the beach while he surfed, I loved our travels, and loved our love of music.
 He also really introduced me to the Windjammer since he lived across the street at the time, and I will cherish my times at the bar, especially flirting with the Dillon brothers and thinking I was hot enough to win a bikini bash!